ChjMa/Please-give-me-a-five-star-rating/README.md

 ## Final Model ##

-The final model will predict the ratings based on more valuables and use polynomial features in training.
+The final model will predict the ratings based on more valuables.

 The steps of setting up this model are shown below: